Ou Yushan: 2021

 In July, Ou was selected to represent China at the 2020 Summer Olympics alongside Lu Yufei, Tang Xijing, and Zhang Jin.
 Due to an Achilles injury, she only competed on the vault, uneven bars, and balance beam during the qualification round where she helped the Chinese team finish third.
 She did not qualify for any individual finals.
 In the team final, Ou fell on her double-twisting Yurchenko vault and the Chinese team finished seventh.
+Ou later competed on the 2021 Chinese National Games, finishing first in floor exercise and team final, and second in the all-around.
+She underwent surgery for her elbow and her ankle injuries afterwards and returned to her provincial team to recuperate.

 2022

 At the Chinese National Championships Ou placed second in the all-around behind Tang Xijing.
-Additionally she placed third on balance beam and fifth on floor exercise.
+Additionally she placed first with her team, third on balance beam and fifth on floor exercise.
+In October, she competed at the World Championships in Liverpool.
+China placed sixth in the team final, while Ou placed seventh in the all-around and sixth on balance beam after a fall.